Sebastian Franco: 2015 to 2018 – Breakthrough on the IRT

 Franco reached the quarterfinals of the US Open in 2016, which was then the furthest a South American men's player had reached in racquetball's premier professional event.
-He lost in the quarters to Kane Waselenchuk, 11-2, 11-4, 11-4.
-Franco and Mario Mercado also reached the quarterfinals of IRT Doubles at the 2016 US Open, losing to Jake Bredenbeck and Jose Diaz, 15-13, 10-15, 11-7.
+He lost in the quarters to Kane Waselenchuk, 11–2, 11–4, 11–4.
+Franco and Mario Mercado also reached the quarterfinals of IRT Doubles at the 2016 US Open, losing to Jake Bredenbeck and Jose Diaz, 15–13, 10–15, 11–7.

-He didn't go further than the quarters of the 2016-17 IRT season, but nonetheless Franco finished 8th at the end of the season - one place higher than he had the season before, and a personal best.
+He didn't go further than the quarters of the 2016–17 IRT season, but nonetheless Franco finished 8th at the end of the season – one place higher than he had the season before, and a personal best.

-In November 2017, Franco won Men's Singles at the 2017 Bolivarian Games in Santa Marta, Colombia by defeating Bolivian Carlos Keller in the semi-finals, 15-14, 11-15, 11-4, and Bolivian Conrrado Moscoso, 15-11, 15-13, in the final.
-The win was his 1st international gold medal in singles, and Franco’s performance helped Colombia get bronze in the team event.
+In November 2017, Franco won Men's Singles at the 2017 Bolivarian Games in Santa Marta, Colombia by defeating Bolivian Carlos Keller in the semi-finals, 15–14, 11–15, 11–4, and Bolivian Conrrado Moscoso, 15–11, 15–13, in the final.
+The win was his 1st international gold medal in singles, and Franco's performance helped Colombia get bronze in the team event.

 Franco followed up that international victory with a win on the International Racquetball Tour (IRT).
 He won the March Madness tournament in San Antonio in March 2018.
-He defeated Alvaro Beltran in the quarterfinals, Jansen Allen in the semi-finals, and Alejandro Landa in the final to win the title.
+He defeated Álvaro Beltrán in the quarterfinals, Jansen Allen in the semi-finals, and Alejandro Landa in the final to win the title.
 Franco is the 38th winner in IRT history, and the first South American player to win on the IRT.

-That win helped Franco finish 6th at the end of the 2017-18 IRT season, which remains a career best.
+That win helped Franco finish 6th at the end of the 2017–18 IRT season, which remains a career best.

-Franco competed in the 2018 South American Games in Cochabamba, Bolivia, where he got two silver medals: in Men’s Doubles with Mario Mercado, as they only lost to Bolivians Roland Keller and Conrrado Moscoso, and the Men’s Team event, where they were beaten by Bolivia in the final.
-He lost in the quarterfinals of Men’s Singles to Moscoso, so didn’t get a medal in that event.
+Franco competed in the 2018 South American Games in Cochabamba, Bolivia, where he got two silver medals: in Men's Doubles with Mario Mercado, as they only lost to Bolivians Roland Keller and Conrrado Moscoso, and the Men's Team event, where they were beaten by Bolivia in the final.
+He lost in the quarterfinals of Men's Singles to Moscoso, so didn't get a medal in that event.

 In the 2018 IRF World Championships, Franco again played both Men's Singles and Doubles.
-In singles, he earned a bronze medal by reaching the semi-finals with wins over Carlos Keller of Bolivia in the Round of 16, 15-14, 15-13, and a win over Daniel De La Rosa of Mexico, 15-8, 5-14, 11-10, in the quarterfinals, before losing to Charles Pratt of the USA in the semi-finals, 15-8, 15-13.
-In Men's Doubles, Franco and Mario Mercado lost to the USA team of Rocky Carson and Sudsy Monchik in the quarterfinals, 15-11, 15-13.
+In singles, he earned a bronze medal by reaching the semi-finals with wins over Carlos Keller of Bolivia in the Round of 16, 15–14, 15–13, and a win over Daniel de la Rosa of Mexico, 15–8, 5–14, 11–10, in the quarterfinals, before losing to Charles Pratt of the US in the semi-finals, 15–8, 15–13.
+In Men's Doubles, Franco and Mario Mercado lost to the USA team of Rocky Carson and Sudsy Monchik in the quarterfinals, 15–11, 15–13.
 Nonetheless, Franco got a 3rd medal in as many World Championships.